 What is the Catatumbo Lightning?

-Also sometimes referred to as Venezuela's "eternal thunderstorm," the Catatumbo Lightning doesn't actually fire nonstop, but its has, for at least a few centuries, occurred around 150 times per year, sometimes lasting as long as 10 hours per day, with as many as 300 lightning strikes per hour.
+Also sometimes referred to as Venezuela's "eternal thunderstorm," the Catatumbo Lightning doesn't actually fire nonstop, but for at least a few centuries, it has occurred around 150 times per year.
+Sometimes it lasts as long as 10 hours per day, with as many as 300 lightning strikes per hour.
 I'm no statistician, but I imagine that makes your likelihood of getting struck by lightning slightly higher here than most other places in the world!

 Is the Catatumbo Lightning Actually Eternal?

 Before you go booking your flights to Venezuela, you should know that the Catatumbo Lightning is not only not eternal, but its tenure above the Catatumbo River Delta has not been eternally unbroken.
 Rather, during the first four months of 2010, lightning activity ceased completely, possibly due to drought that overtook the region.